MultiverseLearningProducts/swe/src/bootcamp/wk3/day4.md

 * Use your CSS skills to style the add a restaurant form
 * Add validation to the form, both fields must have a value
 * The image field must be a url
+* You have the data to create a new Restaurant in your route handler, why not do that too?

 ----